NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: Privacy Analysis for

 \subsection{DP Guarantee with Renyi-DP}

-To compare Renyi-DP with the Poisson sampling scheme, we also provide privacy bound for \cref{algorithm} here.
-In experiments, we calculate the RDP privacy budgets using the autodp python package, which is officially released software of \cite{zhu2019poission}.
+To compare Renyi-DP with the PS scheme, we also provide privacy bound for \cref{algorithm} here.
+In experiments, we calculate the RDP privacy budgets using the autodp python package, which is officially released software of \citet{zhu2019poission}.

 \begin{theorem} Given $n,m,\sigma_x,\sigma_y,C_x,C_y,T$, \cref{algorithm} satisfies $(\alpha,\epsilon_{RDP}(\alpha))$-Renyi-DP for integer $\alpha\geq 2$, where